seankmartin/skm-foam/projects/simuran.md

 xarray deals with optional requirements - see their installation documentation.
 Specifically this line too "If you are using pip to install xarray, optional dependencies can be installed by specifying extras.
 Instructions for both pip and conda are given below."

+## Idea

+Simplifying creating a reproducibile and managable data analysis and processing pipeline in neuroscience.